raymondworkshop/raymondworkshop.github.io/_posts/learning/2021-04-21-a-better-me.md

         + diss losers
             - lie to you
             - desrespect you
+                + if people didn't respect without money, they won't respect you with it
             - use you or put you down
             - ones that complain, gossip, and play victim